ZSendokame/SonaDB/README.md

 db.remove('key')  # Remove a key, None.
 db.exists('key')  # Check if a key exists, Bool. db.rename('key', 'new_name')  # Rename a key, None.
-db.population()  # Get the length of Database or Key, Int.
+db.append('value', 'key')  # Append a value to a key or the database, None.

 # Database
-db.clear()  # Delete all the Database on memory. db.dump()  # Saves all the memory to a file. db.query(lambda key, value: expression)
+db.population()  # Get the length of Database or Key, Int. db.clear()  # Delete all the Database on memory. db.dump()  # Saves all the memory to a file. db.query(lambda key, value: expression)